Holiday cheer: it comes in many forms, but my current favorite is this cranberry gin shaker! It’s a little tart, a little sweet, and very drinkable.

 - 4 oz gin

 - 4 oz elderflower liquor (such as Saint Germain)

 - 4 oz fresh lemon juice (about 1 lemon)

 - Combine 1 cup water and 3/4 cup sugar in a medium sauce pan set over medium-high heat.
 Stir until sugar dissolves, then lower heat to medium-low and add cranberries.
 Cook for 5 minutes.

 - Meanwhile, place remaining 1 cup sugar in a small bowl.
 Use a slotted spoon to carefully transfer a few cranberries at a time from the sauce pan and place in sugar.
 Swirl until evenly coated, then transfer to a cooling rack to harden.
 Repeat with remaining cranberries, then set simple syrup aside,

 To make cocktail

-- Fill a cocktail shaker halfway with ice, then add gin, elderflower liquor, cranberry simple syrup, and fresh lemon juice.
+- Fill a cocktail shaker halfway with ice, then add 4 oz gin, 4 oz elderflower liquor, 4 oz cranberry simple syrup, and 4 oz fresh lemon juice.
 Shake for about 30 seconds, then divide evenly into coupe glasses.
 Garnish with fresh mint and candied cranberries.